mattpe/wbma/docs/w1-toolchain.md

 **a.**

-1. Install code editor + extensions, git, npm and angular-cli
+1. Install code editor (+ extensions), git, npm and angular-cli
 2. Use angular-cli to generate the app skeleton ([set style type to _scss_](https://github.com/angular/angular-cli#global-styles)).
 3. Test that app works, run with angular-cli and open in browser
-4. Create a remote git repository (github/bitbucket) and push your app there
-5. If not public, share your repo to both teacher accounts: _mattpe_ & _ilkkamtk_ and return the repo link to tuubi.
+4. Submit with GitHub Classroom

 **b.**